zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 Listening on http://0.0.0.0:8000/
 ```

 The web server works!
-Try it out by going to [localhost:8000](http://localhost:8000)
+Try it out by opening
-in your browser.
+[localhost:8000](http://localhost:8000) in your browser.
 The web page will say:

 ```
 No handler accepted "/"